reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 `onRead(callback: (event: ResponseEvent) => void): void`

-In addition to the inherited handlers, the reporter can listen to subscriptions/unsubscriptions and responses to invitations sent to observers when the Data Object was created ("create" method). *how can we invite new observers outside the data object creation?*
-It also can accept or reject read requests.

 ### DataObjectObserver
 Read only observer object, giving a data view of a remote reporter object.

 ##### Properties
-*to complete*
 * owner: HypertyURL

+##### Methods

+**unsubscribe**

+`unsubscribe()`

+Remove this subscription from the reporter database.
+No more data updates will be received.

+##### Event Handlers

+**onChange**

+`onChange(filter: string, callback: (event: ChangeEvent) => void): void`

+Setup the callback to process change events from the associated reporter.

+* filter: Filter that identifies the field (separated dot path).
+Accepts * at the end for a more unrestricted filtering.
+* allback: callback function to receive events

 ### DataObjectChild
-*not clear*
-Is a result of the call to "addChild".
+Child objects are returned from the `DataObject.addChild`.
 DataObjectChild are created in relation to a pre-existent path on the parent object schema.
+Child objects can be created from a Reporter or Observer and are shared between them.

 ##### Properties
-*to complete*
 * childId: URL
 * data: JSON